jjcat/JumpCommand/README.md

 # Installation

 1. Copy JumpCommand directory to your project folder.
-2. Create a GameObject in the scene and add a JumpCommand component to it.
+2. Create a GameObject in the scene and add a JumpCommandGUI component to it.
 3. Run your game and press `~` to open command input.
 4. Input some command and press `Enter` to execute.
 5. Press `~` again to close command input.